 A linear derivative is when the relationship between the derivative and the underlying pricing factor(s) is linear.
 It does not need to be one-for-one but the “transmission parameter” (delta) needs to be constant for all levels of the underlying factor.
 A non-linear derivative has a delta that is not constant.

-Linear derivative.
-Price of derivative = linear function of underlying asset.
+Linear derivative: Price of derivative = linear function of underlying asset.
 For example, a futures contract on S&P 500 index is approximately linear.
 The key is that the transmission parameter (delta) is constant.